Riverwood Golf and Country Club

 Master association fees help pay for a manager, guards at the gate, a roving security patrol, an activities director and maintenance of most community property.
 Neighborhood associations provide lawn care and water service.

 Riverwood's clubhouse has a fitness center, a catering kitchen, and meeting rooms.
 Tennis courts, an 18-hole golf course, a dog park, a private beach club, and a junior Olympic-size pool are a few of the other recreational amenities.
-Three hundred acres have been set aside as a preserve.
-Neighbors can walk the paths that wind through the pines, salt marshes and lakes.
+Three hundred acres have been set aside as natural preserves.
+The paths that wind through their pines, salt marshes and lakes offer solitude and a chance to bond with nature.

 The surrounding Port Charlotte area has an abundance of medical, shopping, and entertainment facilities.
 The harbor is a great place to launch a boating or fishing adventure.